newstack-cloud/celerity/libs/blueprint/docs/ARCHITECTURE.md

 The expanded blueprint serialiser allows for the serialisation and deserialisation of expanded blueprint schemas, this is useful for storing expanded blueprint schemas in a cache or other storage mechanism.

-This library comes with a single built-in expanded blueprint serialiser that uses [Protocol Buffers](http://protobuf.dev/) for serialisation and deserialisation.
-You can implement your own serialiser if you wish to use a different serialisation format.
+This library comes with a single built-in expanded blueprint serialiser that uses [Protocol Buffers](http://protobuf.dev/) for serialisation and deserialisation. _The Protobuf serialisation format does not retain source code line and column information, so will not be particularly useful for reporting diagnostics for language servers or similar tools._ You can implement your own serialiser if you wish to use a different serialisation format.